Why Doesn’t My Rank Match With AccuRanker?

-In order for Google to show you the most relevant results, your own location can have a heavy influence on the search results.
+In order for Google to show you the most relevant results, your own location can have a big influence on the search results.
 Even in Incognito mode, Google still looks at your IP-address to give you a location.

 Why does this matter?

-What can be done to neglect this?
+What can be done to avoid this?